tairasoul/YADMB/README.md

 if you use pnpm or yarn instead of npm, you'll have to change package_manager.install, uninstall and list in config.json to use the respective variant for your package manager

-play-dl-test is taken from https://github.com/YuzuZensai/play-dl-test
+play-dl is cloned from https://github.com/YuzuZensai/play-dl-test

 # features